The Weeknd at Stade de France 2026: Four Paris Nights, Vivi's Apartment, and Why Even Floor Tickets Beat US Resale

 • Merci on rue de Saintonge - the concept store.
 Tote bag economy, good gifts.
 The cafe inside is excellent.

 • Le Bon Marché - the original.
-Margot does her serious shopping here.
+Vivi does her serious shopping here.
 Kids' floor is genuinely great.

 • The Galerie Vivienne in the 2nd - the 19th-century covered passage.
 Smaller boutiques, less crowded than the Marais on a Saturday.